clavelian/ltph/README.md

 Created October 27, 2024

-will use NextJS, Shadcn, and Aceternity UI node 23.1.0 bun 1.1.33
+will use NextJS, DaisyUI, and Aceternity UI node 23.1.0 bun 1.1.33